caesiumstudio/apporb/README.md

 ### Apporb works on <img src="https://www.nicepng.com/png/full/201-2015528_linux-logo-png.png" width="80">

 ##### The following features are planned -
-1. Translation management for description, whatsNew, promotional text and keywords app store. :white_check_mark:
+1. Translation management for description, whatsNew, promotional text and keywords in app store. :white_check_mark:
-2. Screenshot generation for the App Store and Play Store in the suitable resolutions.
+2. Screenshot generation for App Store and Play Store in the suitable resolutions.
 3. Simple but elegant screenshot templates.
 4. Marketing image generation for various social media platforms like Instagram and Twitter.
-5. Firebase Push notification testing for android and iOS apps. :white_check_mark:
+5. Firebase push notification testing for android and iOS apps. :white_check_mark:
 6. Read all the reviews and respond to them individually. :white_check_mark:

 #### Feel free to suggest any feature you would like to have. :D